chohh7391/isaaclab_tutorial/README.md

 This repository contains simple tutorials for Isaac Lab.

 **Key Features:**

 - `#1 Basic Tutoria`: Step-by-step guide from official documentation to help you understand and use various features of the framework.

 - `#2 Robot Learning Framework`: Explain the two task design methods: Manager-Based & Direct.
-Analyze 3 examples for each.
+Analyze 2 or three examples for each

 - `#3 External Project`: How to separate tasks from official IsaacLab repository